Pan Peninsula

 Pan Peninsula, also known as 1 Millharbour, is a residential development on the Isle of Dogs, London located near South Quay DLR station.
 Pan Peninsula is one of several high-rise residential developments that have been constructed on the Isle of Dogs.
+It was arguably the first “Ultra Luxury” development in Canary Wharf.

 Design

 Pan Peninsula consists of two towers—the taller East tower is 148 m and 48 storeys, surpassing the towers of the Barbican Estate and one of three joint 44th-tallest buildings in London as of March 2023.
 The shorter West tower is 122 m and 38 storeys tall.

 The East tower was topped-out in September 2007.
 Both buildings were completed in 2008, with the first residents moving in from early 2009.

 The project was designed by Skidmore, Owings and Merrill and was developed by Irish property firm Ballymore.

 The towers are connected by a reception area containing a concierge foyer, multi-floor gym, private cinema and terraced restaurant.
 The 48th floor of the East tower houses a cocktail bar which is open to residents and their guests.
 The tops of the towers have been designed to resemble lanterns, providing strong LED lighting features that are very visible on the skyline and gradually change colour.